Barbara Robison: Beginnings

 Barbara "Sandi" Robison was born October 14, 1945, as Barbara Jeane Moyer in Las Vegas, Nevada.
 Robison's parents died when she was young, so throughout her childhood Robison was raised by her grandparents in the small town of Lagunitas, California.
 She sang in her local high school's chorus assembly.
-By her early teens, she also sang in her local church, and had the ability to perform in multiple genres including folk, pop, and rock.
+By her early teens, she was also singing in her local church, and had the ability to perform in multiple genres, including folk, pop, and rock.

 Early career

 Toward the latter part of high school, Robison gravitated toward the folk music scene.
-She met contemporaries like David Crosby, Dino Valenti, and future husband Robbie Robison, who was later a part of the band Clear Light.
+She met contemporaries such as David Crosby, Dino Valenti, and future husband Robbie Robison, who was later a part of the band Clear Light.
 In 1963, at the age of 18, she married Robbie Robison and moved to Los Angeles where she began performing with him as a duo.
 A year later, future PBC member John Merrill met Barbara Robison after a gig in The Insomniac, located in Hermosa Beach.
 He proposed that she join his group, which included bassist Jim Cherniss, in recording a single.
 Robison accepted, and she made her recording debut in January 1965 by providing backing vocals to the folk-rock single that included "Love Her Everyday" b/w "Or Else You'll Cry" under the group name The Young Swingers.
 Their next single, recorded in April 1965, placed Robison at lead vocals.
 The single included "Wind's Up High" b/w "Let's Take Our Love".
 In 1965, Alan Brackett joined; a drummer named Doug Rowe was added but soon replaced by Spencer Dryden.
 From this point on, the five-piece band was called "The Ashes".

 The Ashes were able to obtain a steady gig at the Waleback club in Santa Monica in October 1965.
 Robison, only 20, needed a borrowed ID to enter the club.
 She went under the alias "Sandi Moon" and was commonly addressed as such; she was later even credited as "Sandi Peanut Butter" on the first two Peanut Butter Conspiracy albums.
-February 1966 came, and with it The Ashes' first single, called "Is There Anything I Can Do?" b/w "Every Little Prayer" on the Vault Records label.
+February 1966 came, and with it The Ashes' first single, called "Is There Anything I Can Do?" b/w "Every Little Prayer", on the Vault Records label.
 It featured Robison on lead vocals.
 Another single, "Dark On You Now" b/w "Roses Gone" followed with Robison on vocals again, but neither of their singles made much impact outside of Los Angeles.
 By May 1966, Dryden left to replace Skip Spence of Jefferson Airplane, and "Sandi" had to call quits in June to soon deliver her child.
-The Ashes disbanded soon after.
+The Ashes disbanded soon afterwards.
 Following the birth of her son, Scott Robison, Barbara Robison returned to her music career, starting in September 1966.
-She, along with Merrill and Brackett, added two more members for their new group including drummer Jim Voigt and guitarist Lance Fent.
+She, along with Merrill and Brackett, added two more members for their new group, including drummer Jim Voigt and guitarist Lance Fent.
 The Peanut Butter Conspiracy formed by the end of 1966 and was recording by 1967.